 As they say on the Choose FI podcast, the FIRE is spreading.

-It seems inevitable to me that Financial Independence will slowly but surely enter the mainstream of personal finance.
+It’s inevitable that Financial Independence will slowly but surely enter the mainstream of personal finance.
 That’s partly because the tools of FI are proven to work.
-And its partly because, outside the world of FI, most personal finance advice is rubbish.
+And because, outside the world of FI, most personal finance advice is rubbish.

 Give before asking